RitikaPandey27/Customer-Churn-Prediction-in-Telecom/README.md

 # Customer-Churn-Prediction-in-Telecom
-Customer churn prediction in the telecom industry using machine learning.
-Models include Logistic Regression, SVM, Random Forest, Gradient Boosting, and CatBoost.
-The project applies feature engineering, data preprocessing, and model evaluation to identify at-risk customers.

 ## 📌 Project Overview
 Customer churn is a critical issue in the telecom industry, directly impacting revenue and customer retention strategies.
 This project leverages **machine learning** to predict customer churn, enabling telecom providers to identify at-risk customers and take proactive measures.